 Washing dishes as a tool for unblocking creativity may seem at first glance a bit suspect, I use it as an example to highlight the myriad of everyday tasks we can engage with to help us unblock.
 I could as easily used the Zen standby “carry water, chop wood.”

-We all live within an endless stream of moments, moments imbued with opportunity and because of this each activity we find ourselves in the middle of is of equal value in unlocking the lost, in turning the key that reveals the hidden treasures.
+We all live within an endless stream of moments, moments imbued with opportunity.
+Each moment we find ourselves in the middle of is of equal value in unlocking the lost, and in turning the key that reveals the hidden treasures found when we unblock creativity.

 The trick (it’s not a trick) is as simple as moving out of our own way and allowing our awareness within each moment to blossom.
 Chop wood, carry water and get out of your head, it’s as simple and as complicated as that.
 We can use anything we do as the catalyst to open the door.